Blog _15 October 2018 Conflicts

 5

-Continuous monitoring spend analysis, perform further negotiation
+Continuous monitoring spend analysis, perform further negotiation with suppliers

 Procurement